 Increasing Rating of Fuse

 Replacing the fuse with a higher rating than the damaged fuse is dangerous, as it may not be compatible with the rest of the circuit.
-The wires may have a lower rating, so the fuse won’t be able to turn off when the wires themselves can no longer handle the current flow.
+In addition, the wires may have a lower rating, so the fuse won’t be able to turn off when the wires themselves can no longer handle the current flow.

 Using Wire as a Fuse